 Museu de Portimão – This informative museum about the history and evolution of Portimão’s society is located in the centenary Feu Hermanos fish canning factory, a fact that can be verified by inscription on the lateral wall of the building.
 Museu de Portimão uses some of the most innovative techniques to provide its visitors with a unique and above all educational experience.

 Megalithic Monument of Alcalar – Near Portimão is the place of Alcalar which is of enormous importance due to the prehistoric community that settled there about 5000 years ago.
 Then came a small village with dwellings defended by walls and trenches and near which a group of megalithic tombs was built.
 The different forms of construction illustrate the varied relations that the inhabitants of the village had with death, with tombs for collective graves and others especially destined to the tribe’s chiefs or their relatives.
 As a complement to the visit to the megalithic monuments of Alcalar it is suggested to pay a visit to Museu de Portimão.

 Forte de Santa Catarina – This fort was built during the Philippine dynasty, the dark period of Portuguese history during which Portugal lost its independence due to an unfortunate combination of factors such as the premature death of the heir to the throne, a Catholic king forbidden to have children and the legitimacy of a relative who was the king of Spain.
-Built to protect the bar of Rio Arade and the village, the fort was occupied in the twentieth century by the Maritime Police and the Fiscal Guard, and is currently open to visitors.
+Built to protect the bar of Rio Arade and the village, the fort was occupied in the twentieth century by the Maritime Police and the tax authorities, and is currently open to visitors.